KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 * Volunteers
 * Contest entries

-## Users and Motivation
-* For whom are we creating value?
-* Who are our most important customers?

-* What do people need?
-* Why would a user want this product/service?
-* What user need will the product satisfy?
-* How do users make decisions?
-* To what degree is product/service a compelling purchase?

-Competitors
-* How does their product compare?
-* What behavior/expectations by uses might be transferable?

 ### Market Size
 Currently, United Methodist membership is steadily falling in the United States, but dramatically rising in certain developing countries.
 However, the app would be creating a new market.